 Never trust that input will be the type you expect.
 A field you expect to be a string could be an array, an object, or null.
 Zod catches these mismatches automatically.

 Even if your database is clean, sanitize data before returning it to clients.
 Strip internal fields, remove sensitive data, and escape HTML in user-generated content.
+OWASP calls the failure mode API3, Broken Object Property Level Authorization: the caller is allowed to see the record, but not every field on it.

 // Bad: returning the raw database row